SarinI0/Rats/Iris/README.md

 Meaning that technically i load the driver with sc.exe i load my payload with sdclt and try to use as many native loaders to avoid detection & unnecessary and complex digital signiture's forgary or user interactions.<br>
 In adition an important part of our persistent on the target machine is to hide our own activity, for that we try to avoid registry manipulation as far as possible and we use native API's to add exception's to our backdoors and C&C implementations. as to leave as little as possible sign's of our existance on the target machine.

+# Av evasion
+any modern anti-virus software makes use of the "reputational method" meaning that evan if your payload is succesfully signed by a root spc authorety it doesn't necessarily mean that the target machine will execute the given payload simply because the reputation of your software is not recognized by the Av users compunity and as such may be blocked by any Respectfull Av campaign. becouse of that we target two native's WinWord that is white listed to execute nay vbscript (i will explain why i use this native and not powershell). and WScript engauine to execute our Eop, after Eop we have the necessary permissions to execute any given software w/o any Av interference.

+# There Are Two Options to Execute your payload and bypass all Av software. (afaik)...
+One -> Execute an rtf working under winword.
+Second -> Execute a sign VBE (simply because a script do not hold reputation, so open file will not block your application due to signature and the Av will not recognize a bad reputation simply cuz this is a vbe...). i will point out that if you are working under windows 10 build 14 and lower, there exist a possibility of packing your payload inside a signed .cab file (for open file warnings), or simply using .hta application that (for some reason), on that older win builds do not suffer the open file or Av detection at any given time, but in this Repo we utilize the .rtf described above.

+# Persistance & Avoiding detection.
+one thing we really dont want to do is to place Registry keys for Our persistence. because of that (and to gain the possibility to inject our C&C to native applications) we install a native driver and load it as an auto load driver that means that evan if the user will not sign into the machine it will be loaded placing registry entry's under RunOnce that will be automaticlly erased after logon. that way we do not leave any registry keys pointing out to our C&C.<br>
+In addition the driver can reinstall the software if the user removes the installation components, meaning that only a format can clean the infected machine.<br>
+In addition our installer place the entire C&C media inside the system directory's for further evading detection.
+Another mechanism that we implement to achive yet another persistent method is to erase the native Runonce executable so we can make the driver load any registry entry's under runonce and our native will be called instead of the native application loading our payload everytime the user logs into the local installation.
+Redundant to say the tyhe driver will be loaded evan if using safe-boot, and our entire installation media is replacing the native operating system components so such a "safe-boot" recovery is not an option for removing the Rat.
+# Addendum
+The source code is given asw is without any warranty you can copy redistribute and you do not have to point to this repository while you do so, this repository was made for educational purposes, i will not help anyone to compile the given code or to test it at any case i will answer Q about this project in my mail box that is referanced in my profile details. i hope you the reader will make good use of this repository and i am open to any further suggestions or questions about it.
+In addition i will try to detail every step of making the software inside the given code sections of each individual component.
+# Building The Executables
+you will need WDK, VS 2015 & VS 2017.

+# Tested On Latest Windows and office & against the latest anti-virus software & email delivery retailers, and to the date given:
+# 1/8/2017
 # Proof Of Concept

 # Delivery